PIRomanCod/Python_Core_Team_project/assistant_bot/README.md

 # Users Manual

+During the launch process, the program loads the previously created address book (if it exists)

+The program has the function of predictive dialing, which makes it easier to work with it.
+In the process of typing, available commands appear in the address bar, which can be selected with the tab + space button.
+Also, the predictive dialing covers already existing contacts.

 Commands list: >>help - shows next commands list

     >>add_contact 'name' 'number (3 operator and 7 numbers digit)'